 The approximately 360 acres of land known as Surrenden Farm (see Figure 2) is immediately adjacent to Groton School and is a key conservation parcel; it has extensive Nashua River frontage and is close to other large blocks of conserved land, including the Oxbow National Wildlife Refuge, Nissitissit River Wildlife Management Area, and the Groton Town Forest.
 The Town/Conservation Commission request for \$5,600,000 was approved at the 2006 spring Town Meeting.
 The Town's contribution was part of the approximately \$20 million required to complete the purchase.
-The Town's portion is financed by a multi-year bond being repaid with CPA funds.
+The Town's portion was financed by a multi-year bond that was repaid with CPA funds and completed December 2^{nd} , 2021.